Judge Terminology

 - GRV: Game Rule Violation.
 One of the infractions that players can commit at Competitive and Professional REL.
 See the IPG for more details.

 - GP: Grand Prix.
 Used to be the premier type of large Magic convention, with 1-2 main events and hundreds of side events.
-Renamed to Magicfests, then ceased entirely.
+Renamed to Magicfests, then ceased entirely, now sort of but not really brought back as RCs.

 - GPE: Game Play Error.
 A category of infractions that includes MT, LEC, HCE, MPE, GRV, and FtMGS.
 See the IPG for more details.

 - GPHJ: Grand Prix Head Judge.
 A defunct certification to allow people to head judge Grand Prix.
-Replaced with LTHJ, and then PTHJ.
+Replaced with LTHJ and then PTHJ under Judge Academy, then removed entirely after Judge Academy ceased to exist.
+Roughly corresponds to an L5 judge under JF and the IJP.

 - GPT: Grand Prix Trial.
 A defunct type of store-level Competitive REL event that used to earn the winner 2 byes for their next Grand Prix.